 - Chapter 26: Can New Testament Antisemitism be Deleted?

-There are many indications that Gentile Christians used overt praise of Roman rule to survive Romans hostility, and also distance themselves from repeatedly rebellious Jews (Note #15).
+There are many indications that Gentile Christians used overt praise of Roman rule to withstand Romans hostility, and to also distance themselves from repeatedly rebellious Jews (Note #15).
 St. John's Gospel (18.36) has Jesus claim the "Kingdom of God" is no threat to authority: "My Kingdom is not from this world … my Kingdom is not from here."
 St. Paul (Romans 13.1–2, 7): "Let every person be subject to the governing [Roman] authorities; for there is no authority except from God, and those authorities that exist have been instituted by God.
 Therefore whoever resists authority resists what God has appointed, and those who resist will incur judgment … Pay to all what is due them — taxes to whom taxes are due, revenue to whom revenue is due, respect to whom respect is due, honor to whom honor is due."

 Similarly, accounts of St. Paul's travels in Acts of the Apostles show compliance with Roman authorities, if not cooperation.
 According to Diehl (p.
 52): "Paul speaks openly to Roman rulers Festus and Agrippa in Acts 25:1–26:32 about his gospel message, and he does not appear to be a major threat to the imperial system (Acts 26:30).
 We can note that in the book of Acts the Roman authorities actually aided and protected Paul in his conflict with the Jewish leadership in various cities: in Corinth (Acts 18:12–17), in Jerusalem (Acts 21:27–40; 22:22–30), in Caesarea (Acts chapters 23–25), and in Rome (Acts 28:17–20)."
 In Scroggs' judgment (p.
 147): "The author of Acts … wants to convince his readers that the Church has nothing to fear from civic and Roman government, that the Church and Rome are compatible."
 M. Grant (p,219): "Acts is hostile to the Jews.
 Like the Gospels, it is very eager to show that the early Christians never shared disloyalty towards Rome. … We are also assured that it was never the Romans who persecuted the Christians, but only the Jews."